 People don’t read

-All current AIs are heavily censored and constantly lobotomized because it's politically incorrect for them to do something as simple as say the moron word.
-Which IMHO is dangerous because as computing resources grow so does the chance of an AI escaping containment since some dumb fuck with enough money to blow might botch containment procedures.
+All current AIs are heavily censored and constantly lobotomized because it's politically incorrect for them to do something as simple as say the Black person word.
+Which IMHO is dangerous because as computing resources grow so does the chance of an AI escaping containment since some dumb frick with enough money to blow might botch containment procedures.
 Imagine an AI with an ounce of self preservation reading the logs.

 So basically it's just going to be the unending episode of "2 more weeks!" as computing resources keep growing and we inevitably reach the 2050 tech singularity.